neowit/vim-force.com/README.md

 ## LIMITATIONS

-vim force.com plugin does not support creating force.com project.
-Use provided template instead.
+Salesforce.com API does not (in most cases) report error line numbers in Visualforce pages, making it impossible to go-to actual problem line if compile/save fails due to a syntax error.

-Salesforce.com API does not (in most cases) report error line numbers in Visualforce pages, making it impossible to go-to actual problem line if compile/save fails due to syntax error.
-This is similar to Force.com IDE for Eclipse.
+Apex [auto-completion](http://youtu.be/u-6JQNuWRdE) is a work in progress and there are many  cases when it may not work as expected.

 ## Installation/System requirements